1415 Superior St.

 Provisions for delinquent child support should be included in your parenting plan.

 In the context of a divorce or dissolution of marriage, "child custody" will usually refer to who has legal decision-making authority regarding your child.
 Typically this comes into play in major life issues such as choice of religion, education, healthcare, and participation in extra curricular activities.
 In two-parent, intact families, parents will often share decision-making authority.
 The decision making process will usually reflect mutual input from both parents.
 Other families may chose to let one parent take the lead when it comes to these decisions.
 Custody can be either "joint" - meaning shared between the parents, or; "sole" - meaning given to one parent to the exclusion of the other.
 The issue of where the child lives and how much time the child will spend with each parent are referred to in terms like "physical care" and "visitation".

 Factors the district court looks at:

-Alyssa and Charles Kenville have been members of the bar for over 18 years and 19 years, respectively.
-Learn more about our background!
+Alyssa Kenville has been a member of the bar for over 18 years.
+Learn more about her background!

 Get an honest lawyer with your interest in mind.
 Contact us today: